-Individuals, including third parties, witnesses, and bystanders, can submit an anonymous report of Title IX Sexual Harassment by completing the Security Report Web form found at: https://enc.edu/about/college-profile/consumer-information/safety-security/.
-Upon filing an electronic report, the electronic reporter (if not anonymous) will receive an electronic response within 24 business hours.
+Individuals, including third parties, witnesses, and bystanders, can submit an anonymous report of Title IX Sexual Harassment by completing the Security Report Web form found at: https://enc.edu/safety/.
+Upon filing an electronic report, the electronic reporter (if not anonymous) will receive an electronic response within 12 hours.